awsdocs/amazon-opensearch-service-developer-guide/doc_source/alerting.md

 DELETE .plugins-alerting-alert-history-*
 ```

 To reduce shard count for history indices, create an index template\.
-The following request sets history indices for both alerting and [Index State Management](ism.md) to one shard and one replica:
+The following request sets history indexes for alerting to one shard and one replica:

 ```
-PUT _template/template-name
+PUT _index_template/template-name
 {
-  "index_patterns": [".opendistro-alerting-alert-history-*", ".opendistro-ism-managed-index-history-*"],
+  "index_patterns": [".opendistro-alerting-alert-history-*"],
   "template": {
     "settings": {
       "number_of_shards": 1,